This post contains affiliate links. Please see our disclosure policy.

 • Blueberry Jam – Use store bought blueberry preserves if you’re short on time.

-• Dairy-Free Cookies – You can use sticks of dairy-free butter instead of regular butter.
+• Dairy-Free Cookies – You can use sticks of dairy-free or vegan butter instead of regular butter.

 A pot of the blueberry sauce.